Aruba: Demographics

 In terms of country of birth, the population is estimated to be 66% Aruban, 9.1% Colombian, 4.3% Dutch, 5.1% Dominican, 3.2% Venezuelan, 2.2% Curaçaoan, 1.5% Haitian, 1.2% Surinamese, 1.1% Peruvian, 1.1% Chinese, 6.2% from other backgrounds.
 In terms of nationality, the population is estimated to be 78.7% Dutch, 6.6% Colombian, 5.5% Venezuelan, 2.8% Dominican; 1.3% Haitian, and 5.1% from other backgrounds (As of 2020).
 In 2019, recently arrived Venezuelan refugees were estimated to number around 17,000 on Aruba, accounting for some 15% of the population.

 The majority of Aruba's population is of mixed ancestry, including European, Amerindian and African roots.
 Various minorities of other origins (such as Asian) and over 140 nationalities also reside on the island.
 Aruba's population has strong Arawak heritage compared to most Caribbean islands.
 Although there are no full-blooded Aboriginals remaining, the features of many islanders' clearly reflect their genetic Arawak heritage.
-Aruba's population is primarily descended from Caquetío Indians, Dutch settlers, Spanish settlers, enslaved Africans and to a lesser extent various other groups who have settled on Aruba over time, including Venezuelans, Colombians, Dominicans, Portuguese, Greeks, Italians, English, French, Germans, West Indians, Indo-Caribbeans, Chinese, Filipinos, Koreans, Javanese, Levantine Arabs and Sephardic Jews.
+Aruba's population is primarily descended from Caquetío Indians, Dutch and Spanish settlers, and enslaved Africans, and to a lesser extent from later migrants from South America, the Caribbean, Europe and Asia.

 In Aruba, population development is primarily influenced by net migration due to the relatively low number of births and deaths (1972–2022).
 Source: Central Bureau of Statistics, and Civil Registry and Population Office.

 The population experienced fluctuations between 1972 and 2022, primarily influenced by net migration.
 While there have been periods of significant growth, there have also been declines, especially during economic challenges.
 Notably, between 1988 and 2016, the population nearly doubled.
 However, in 2017, a decline occurred, breaking almost three decades of continuous growth.
 The first three years of the ongoing COVID-19 pandemic (2020–2022) also contributed to a population decrease, mainly due to reduced births and emigration.

 As of the 1st quarter in 2025, the population stood at 108,880 people, marking a modest 0.4% growth compared to the previous year.
 This increase was driven by a significant rise in immigration, which saw a 20.4 per cent uptick.